Wondertan/cosmos-sdk/client/v2/README.md

 ### Keyring

-`autocli` supports uses a keuring for key name resolving and signing transactions.
+`autocli` supports uses a keyring for key name resolving and signing transactions.
 Providing a keyring is optional, but if you want to use the `autocli` generated commands to sign transactions, you must provide a keyring.

 :::tip
 This provides a better UX as it allows to resolve key names directly from the keyring in all transactions and commands.